Stochastic modeling of gene expression: application of ensembles of trajectories: Introduction

 Traditionally, stochastic simulation has been a powerful tool for studying the dynamics of gene regulatory networks~\cite{simul}.
 However, this approach is not always efficient specially when rare events occur~\cite{simulrare}.

+The ergodic theorem justifies the replacement of a long-time average of any physical quantity, or equivalently a laboratory measurement, with an ensemble average of that quantity overt configurations.
+However, when it the comes to the dynamics of the system when a rare value of a time-integrated quantity (time-dependent observables) is observed, the concept of the ensemble of trajectories can serve well.
+In this case one is interested in studying rare trajectories during which the system behaves in an unusual fashion over an extended period of time and time-averaged quantities remain far from their typical values.
+While it is hard to observe such rare events experimentally, because of having an exponentially small probability of occurrence, they can be studied using the theory of large deviations.

 The theory of large deviations deals with the probabilities of rare events~\cite{T09}.
+This theory describes how the probability of occurrence of a time-integrated dynamical observable which is largely deviated from its typical value decays to zero as the length of trajectory goes to infinity.
+On the other hand, the dynamics of stochastic systems is usually richer than what can be gleaned from their stationary properties.
+In order to fully understand dynamical behavior of the system, one necessarily has to focus on trajectories, and not just on configurations.
+A possible efficient approach for achieving that is to study the statistics of dynamical observables whose fluctuation behavior characterizes the dynamics of the system.

-Given the fact that gene expression is intrinsically a stochastic process, fluctuations or rare events of proper quantities might be observed.
+The time-integrated/averaged quantities and their fluctuations are of biological significance~\cite{BP1977}.
+Given the fact that gene expression is intrinsically a stochastic process, fluctuations or rare events of proper time-integrated quantities might be observed in this process.
 Several prominent examples of such rare events have been observed in biological systems which include phenotypic transitions~\cite{phtrans}.
+Cumulative sum of proteins have also been considered in modeling approaches dealing with cancer therapy~\cite{BBS2018}; therefore, fluctuations of such qualities could be interesting from biological point of view.